nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/02-User-Management.md

 # USER MANAGEMENT

-  - In this lecture we will learn how to create and manage user accounts in Linux.
+  - In this section we will learn how to create and manage user accounts in Linux.

   #### User Add